VictoriaT87/disney-movie-quiz/README.md

 <br>

 ### Header and Footer
   - Across all pages, a header and footer appear.
 The Header contains a H1 and paragraph, displaying the name of the quiz, as well as a description of what it's about.
 There is also an image of Mickey Mouse to further show the Disney relation.
+This header can be clicked by the user to return to the homepage at any time.
   - The Footer contains a link to my Github, with a FontAwesome icon and a copyright.
   - Both the header and footer are within a flexbox, for great responsiveness across all devices and screen sizes.